VisualComposer/builder/readme.txt

 5. Endless WordPress site design options - build a website just the way you want it with powerful features for beginners and pros.

 == Changelog ==

+= 45.7.0 =
+*Release Date - 2024-02-15*

+### Free:
+- Update: Editor performance improved
+- Update: Editor performance on Safari has been improved
+- Update: Performance improvement for operating with large number of assets from the Media Library
+- Fix: DISALLOW_UNFILTERED_HTML is applied now properly
+- Fix: Sanitization and escaping of user data improved
+- Fix: RSS feed validation works properly
+- Fix: Fonts loading and display works properly in TinyMCE
+- Fix: Content duplication has been prevented when working with Image galleries
+- Fix: The editor now works properly in case the user has multiple roles
+- Fix: Switching between TinyMCE editor modes does not affect content display
+- Fix: Show/Hide option works properly

+### Premium:
+- Compatibility: Compatibility with WPML improved for the archive pages
+- Fix: Logo widget works properly with no logo added to the website
+- Fix: Column controls for post grid elements work properly
+- Fix: Menu replace after source deletion works properly
+- Fix: Menu element dropdown works properly on Windows devices
+- Fix: Post title element works properly with theme title disabled

 = 45.6.0 =
 *Release Date - 2023-10-19*